-Ongoing fees and charges paid by the sub-fund (unless indicated otherwise, in the currency in which the sub-fund is denominated or as a percentage of the net asset value of the asset) Portfolio management fee Max.
-1.30% on an annualised basis, calculated on the Subfund's average total net assets.
+Ongoing fees and charges paid by the sub-fund (unless indicated otherwise, in the currency in which the sub-fund is denominated or as a percentage of the net asset value of the asset)

+Portfolio management fee Max.
+1.30% on an annualised basis, calculated on the Sub- fund's average total net assets.
 The management fee cannot under any circumstances be a negative amount.

-For the portion of the net assets corresponding to an investment in undertakings for collective investment () managed by a financial institution of the KBC Group NV, the fee for the management of the investment portfolio is equal to the difference between the fee for the management of the investment portfolio of the aforementioned undertakings for collective investment and the percentage indicated above for the management fee of the investment portfolio. () The fee for the management of the investment portfolio of the undertakings for collective investment in which the subfund invests will amount to a maximum of 1.70%.
+For the portion of the net assets corresponding to an investment in undertakings for collective investment () managed by a financial institution of the KBC Group NV, the fee for the management of the investment portfolio is equal to the difference between the fee for the management of the investment portfolio of the aforementioned undertakings for collective investment and the percentage indicated above for the management fee of the investment portfolio.

+() The fee for the management of the investment portfolio of the undertakings for collective investment in which the sub- fund invests will amount to a maximum of 1.70%.

 Fund administration fee Max.
 0.040% p.a.

 Depositary and custody fees Max.
 0.030% p.a.

 Research fee Max.
 0.005% p.a.

 Other fees and charges 0.020% (estimate)

 Subscription tax (Luxembourg) 0.01% p.a.

 Other taxes See Section 16.1

-From 27 November 2018 to 28 November 2018, shares in the 'corporate shares' sub-category will be issued at a subscription price of 1 000 euros, plus an entry fee of 2.5% maximum in favour of the professional intermediaries.
-The rate of this entry fee is fixed and the Board of Directors may set a lower rate.
-Shareholders will be notified by means of an announcement in the annual report.
+From 27 November 2018 to 28 November 2018, shares in the 'corporate shares' sub-category will be issued at a subscription price of 1 000 euros.